Mahammad8564/sql-ddl-to-json-schema/README.md

 ]
 ```

-And an array of tables in a JSON Schema format:
+Also an array of tables in a JSON Schema format:

 ```json
 [